 I really, really loved this creamy pappardelle with chicken and bacon recipe for the flavors (bacon, bacon, bacon) and the ease with which it came together.
 The sauce is so simple with a base of bacon fat and cream and requires minimal additional seasoning.
 I’ll be adding this to my go-to easy weeknight dinner file.
 My entire family was a fan.

 You could vary the vegetables you add to this pasta, such as peas or spinach, which could also be cooked along with the pasta and carrots (or in place of).
-An added bonus is your kitchen will smell like bacon for an entire day afterward.
+A bonus is your kitchen will smell like bacon for an entire day afterward.
 I served this with a simple green salad and our meal was complete.